 Diane: In the format of our grant proposal they're going to present it, we're going to give them 15 minutes to present their idea, they hatch together over the course of this whole meeting.

 Dr. Cynthia Lemere: There are many, many opportunities here that people wouldn't normally get when they're at a big meeting.
 Because they don't have that one on one time.
 This really facilitates interactions with the students and the faculty.

-Dr. Aubert: Here you go, this is your favorite, learn, absorb, integrate everything you can and bring it back to the lab to other colleagues and help your career
+Dr. Aubert: Here you go, this is your chanc.
+Go for it.
+Learn, absorb, integrate everything you can and bring it back to the lab to other colleagues and help your career

-That was why I kind of came to Brightfocus, like I want to be with other folks that are looking at a lot of different avenues, what we call us on a one kind of an idea that may help someone and it's not just someone but a lot of people.
+Eric Hamlett: That was why I came to BrightFocus, like I want to be with other folks that are looking at a lot of different avenues, and where we coalesce on a one kind of an idea that may help someone and it's not just someone but a lot of people.

 Sonam Dubey, BSc: Which was really unique, and also really useful for students like me who want to one day in academia, and have that research or principal investigator position is learning how to write grants.

 Certified for funding and was able to be successful in obtaining that and just from day one and working with them even like asking about the application and what appropriate candidate has just been incredibly helpful.

 Dr. Masurkar: It really benefits me in two ways.
 One is it stimulates ideas.
 Second aspect is people ask just meeting people in my position, the other students meeting the other faculty being part of a network where we can really help each other.